RamXX/FSM-Workflow/README.md

 Or, if you already have the table and you just want to reset it by cleaning up all its content, you can call `db_config.reset_db()` instead of `init_db()`.

-If you get an error in this stage, make sure your Postgres credentials have enough permissions to perfomr the table and index creation.
+If you get an error in this stage, make sure your Postgres credentials have enough permissions to perform the table and index creation.

 ### 2. Define your workflow